cloudneutral/cockroachdb-jdbc/cockroachdb-jdbc-demo/README.md

 # CockroachDB JDBC Driver Demo

-A simple high-contention workload using plain JDBC to showcase the effects of driver-level retries and select-for-update vs client-level retries.
+A simple demo app using plain JDBC to showcase the effects of driver-level retries and select-for-update vs client-level retries.

 To build the executable JAR, you need to enable the `demo-jar` maven profile: